dustinpfister/blog_posts/_posts/threejs-materials.md

 layout: post
 categories: three.js
 id: 181
-updated: 2021-06-22 10:45:09
+updated: 2021-06-22 10:50:09
-version: 1.21
+version: 1.22
 ---

 In [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) there are a few materials to choose from to help skin a mesh object that all share the same [Material base class](https://threejs.org/docs/index.html#api/en/materials/Material).
 There are also additional materials for rendering lines, points, shadows, and sprites that stand out from the various materials that are used to change the look of solid mesh objects.

 There are materials that will respond to a light source, and then there are materials that will not.
 When it comes to materials that respond to light some will preform a little better than others, but will result in a different look compared to others that are a little more resource heavy.
+When it comes to mesh materials that will not respond to a light source there are materials like the basic mesh material that are a good choice when it comes to just having a simple color map for the mesh.
+There are a few other materials that render textures based on the state of the normal property of the geometry used, or based on the depth in terms of a distance from the camera.

 This post will serve as a general overview of the mesh materials in general in three.js.
 I will give a very basic overview of the base Material class, and get into some of the differences between materials used with a Mesh.
 I will of course not be getting into every key little detail with each of theme, Some of these will deserve a full post explaining them in further detail.